 Sherree has also studied nutrition with the British Veterinary Nursing Association, and is an approved Dorwest Herbs stockist.

-Brian has been assisting at Hamble Hounds since 2015.
+Brian has been assisting at Hamble Hounds since 2015 and works for Canine Partners.
 He primarily assists with our outdoor classes.
 Brian has a blue Staffie called Sky.

 Gracie assists at puppy classes and is currently in training to become an accredited trainer with the IMDT (Institute of Modern Dog Trainers).

 Having grown up in the country with dogs and horses, her dog training journey began in earnest when she got her current dog Tia in January 2017.